Frecheville: Amenities

 Frecheville features a shopping area along Birley Moor Road, known locally as 'Frecheville Shops'.
-There are a number of public houses including The Birley (formerly the Birley hotel), The Sherwood, and the Jack in a Box located to the south.
-Another pub, named The Frecheville, once operated to the west of the area, however this has since closed.
+There are four public houses in the area: The Birley (formerly the Birley hotel) and The Sherwood on Birley Moor Road, the Jack in a Box on Silkstone Road and The Fairway on Birley Lane.
+A fifth pub, named The Frecheville, once operated to the west of the area, however this has since closed.

 Frecheville Pond, a popular fishing site is located behind the main shopping area, close to the parish church of St. Cyprians, and the Methodist church.
 A library and community centre were also situated near the pond, and were responsible for running the Frecheville carnival between 1937 and 2008.

+Frecheville Comprehensive and Thornbridge School were the main schools in the area during the 20th Century, with the latter becoming The Birley Academy.

-The council run library service in Frecheville was withdrawn in 2014 by the local authority as a cost cutting measure.
+The area of Frecheville was also had a council run library service until this facility was withdrawn in 2014 by the local authority as a cost cutting measure.
 The replacement of the council run library service in Frecheville by a volunteer-led facility has been controversial, with prominent library campaign group Voices For The Library highlighting major concerns around volunteers having responsibility for the "Books On Prescription" service and issues surrounding data protection.
 The transfer of the library to volunteers has also resulted in huge decreases in book loans and other usage.

-Frecheville Comprehensive and Thornbridge School were the main schools in the area during the 20th Century, with the latter becoming The Birley Academy.

 Scowerdons Estate

-The Scowerdons estate was located to the south of Frecheville.
+The Scowerdons estate is located in the east of Frecheville.
 The estate featured a number of Vic Hallam houses that were demolished in 2014.
 The estate was named after Scowerdons Farm, which was located to the south, on land now occupied by the A57 dual carriageway.
-The estate was demolished in 2012, and replacement housing has been constructed, but not yet completed as of 2021.
+Most of the original estate was demolished in 2012, and replacement housing has been constructed on part of the estate, but most of the area remains vacant as of 2024.

 Sport

 Frecheville Community Sports & Social Club is located on Silkstone Road.
 The club features a cricket ground, home to the Frecheville Cricket Club.

 Frecheville Community Association F.C. also played their home games at the club before dissolving in 2020.

-Birley Wood Golf Club is situated to the west of the area.
+Birley Wood Golf Club is situated to the south of the area.

+Transport

+The southern part of the area is served by two tram stops on the Supertram's Blue Route.
+8 local bus routes also serve the suburb.